docknetwork/rify/README.md

 It accepts conjunctive rules with limited expressiveness so reasoning is bounded by `O(n^k)` in both memory and in computation where n is the number of nodes in the input RDF dataset.

-Reasoning generates a proof which can be used to quickly verify the result pragmatically.
+Given premises and target statement[s], rify can generate a proof which can be used to quickly verify the result programatically.

 Logical rules are defined as if-then clauses.
 Something like this: